hainayanda/Pharos/README.md

 ## Requirements

-- Swift 5.0 or higher (or 5.3 when using Swift Package Manager)
+- Swift 5.0 or higher (or 5.5 when using Swift Package Manager)
-- iOS 9.3 or higher (or 10 when using Swift Package Manager)
+- iOS 11.0 or higher

 ### Only Swift Package Manager

-- macOS 10.10 or higher
+- macOS 11 or higher
-- tvOS 10 or higher
+- tvOS 11 or higher

 ## Installation